- This event has passed.

 - Describe the key features of the legal framework related to harmful practices: including honour based violence (HBV), Forced Marriage, Female Genital Mutilation (FGM) and Faith Based Violence (FBV

 Quiz and factsheets on national legislation, guidance and policy

 Messages for practice from SCRs.
 Cultural competence model and tool.

 Printed power point hand out

-One person is attending Cultural Competence and Safeguarding
+15 people are attending Cultural Competence and Safeguarding